Marcelixoo/copycat/README.md

-# Getting Started with Create React App
+# Getting Started with Copy Cat

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Copy Cat app is the capstone project of Codecademy's Learn React course.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and composed with the exercise files.

+The application shows a cute cat name Tom, eager to repeat everything you just typed in the input field available on the top of the page.
+It's possible to mute him at anytime by clicking over his face.
 ## Available Scripts

 In the project directory, you can run: